-For years, John studied with top experts in the areas of couples therapy, relationship health, relational neuroscience, attachment theory and other relationship-related disciplines.
-He is a Licensed Professional Counselor and holds a Masters degree in Counseling with a focus on Marriage and Family Therapy.
+For years, John studied with top researchers and clinicians in the areas of couples therapy, relationship health, relational neuroscience, attachment theory and other related sciences.
+He is a Licensed Professional Counselor and a Licensed Marriage and Family Therapist in the state of Texas and holds a Masters degree in Counseling with a focus on Marriage and Family Therapy.

-John is influenced by various approaches to healthy relationship, including the work of Drs.
+John is known for his fun yet science-based approach to helping partners deepen their love and intimacy.
+He is influenced by various approaches to relationship work including the work of Drs.
 Stan Tatkin, John Gottman and Sue Johnson, authors of leading relationship therapy models.
 A strong influence on John’s work has been the pioneering adaptation of modern neuroscience and attachment theory to adult relationships.
 Other influences include Drs.
-Dan Siegel, Allan Schore, Stephen Porges, Pat Ogden and Diana Fosha.
+Dan Siegel, Allan Schore, Stephen Porges, Pat Ogden, Don Catherall, Bonnie Badenoch and Diana Fosha.

 John believes in relationship as a personal growth process.
 In addition to having an academic and scientific interest in relationship, he thinks of relationship as a spiritual journey that feeds the soul and asks us to learn and grow as individuals.
 To accomplish that growth through relationship, we must remain open, curious and reflective with one another.
 John draws from his years studying Eastern, Western and Native spiritual traditions to understand relationship as a process of healing and renewal: an opportunity to find greater love and peace in our hearts by discovering the unity in diversity.